omvatten/qdiv/paper.md

 This separation follows the principle of keeping data management and analytical logic independent.

 Another important trade‑off relates to how much general-purpose data manipulation the package should include.
-The primary objective of qdiv is to implement the Hill number framework and extend to statistical methods where it has not previously been used, such as null models.
+The primary goal of qdiv is to implement the Hill number framework and extend it to statistical methods for which it has not previously been applied, such as null models.
-For convenience, qdiv includes a limited set of helper functions for tasks such as simple phylogenetic tree manipulation.
+For convenience, qdiv includes a limited set of helper functions for tasks such as simple phylogenetic tree manipulations.
 However, for advanced tree operations, users are encouraged to rely on specialized libraries such as ete3 [@huerta2016].

 The `qdiv` package leverages the widely used Python libraries pandas, numpy, and matplotlib,